cersar/3D_detection/README.md

 # 3D_detection
 This work is inspired by image-to-3d-bbox(https://github.com/experiencor/image-to-3d-bbox), which is an an implementation of the paper "3D Bounding Box Estimation Using Deep Learning and Geometry" (https://arxiv.org/abs/1612.00496).

-Instead of using kitti's 3-D truth, i mainly make two supplements compared to image-to-3d-bbox(https://github.com/experiencor/image-to-3d-bbox):
+Instead of using kitti's 3-D truth, i mainly make two supplements:
 1、Compute 3-D box center by 2-D box and network's output
 2、Compute theta_ray by 2-D box center
 Besides, I make some changes to the code structure.